jhaygood86/mauborgne/README.md

 ### Special Thanks

-Mauborgne utilizes the following open source software that we would like to think:http
+Mauborgne utilizes the following open source software that we would like to thank!

  * **[libcotp](https://github.com/paolostivanin/libcotp)** We utilize libcotp for generating the OTP tokens
  * **[quirc](https://github.com/dlbeer/quirc/)** We utilize quirc for parsing QR Codes